How Do Methylated Vitamins Support Nutrient Absorption?

 - SAMe becomes SAH (S-adenosylhomocysteine), then homocysteine — completing the cycle

 When MTHFR enzyme activity is impaired, step 1 fails.
 Without adequate methylfolate, homocysteine cannot be recycled to methionine, SAMe production drops, and every downstream methylation reaction slows.
-This is why a methylated B complex like METHL's Liposomal formula can produce such widespread improvements — it restores the fundamental cycle that drives hundreds of cellular processes.
+This is why a methylated B complex like METHL's methylated formula can produce such widespread improvements — it restores the fundamental cycle that drives hundreds of cellular processes.

 Methylated B12 Absorption vs. Cyanocobalamin